Francis turbines (James Bicheno Francis) belong to the category of reaction machines.

 There are various expedients to decrease the value of F, as for example to perform, where possible, holes on the runner crown with the purpose to put in touch the area under pressure with the one in depression at the runner downstream (fig. 2), or to adopt compensation pipes on the upper cover to put in touch the area between runner and cover with the outside environment under atmospheric pressure or in touch with the draft tube situated just below the runner where there is depression, and so on.
 In most cases, to nullify the thrust F it we adopt the thrust bearings.
 Differently from Pelton turbines, it is much more difficult to determine the diameter of the Francis runner, even if in first approximation.
 In the spirit and in the limits of this site, we propose the following table that will give a first indication about the runner dimensions.
 See (fig 4).
 Being and so for the other U relevant to the corresponding diameters.
 Zd is the number of gates and a0 is the maximum circle between two contiguous gates in rated opening position.

-Fig 3 Francis runner in workshop
+Fig 3 Francis runner

 Calculate the main dimensions of one Francis runner that operates under the following data:

 H=130 m Q= 15 m3/s n=428 rpm µ= 92%

 The power output at the turbine shaft is (formula [a]) N= 17600 Kw and the characteristic speed nq=43 ( formula [b] ).